 It’s all about reciprocity.

-You give people what they want and they will be drawn to you – which will eventually lead you to getting what you want: followers, leads, sales, etc.
+You give people what they want and they will be drawn to you – which will eventually get you what you want: more traffic, leads, followers, sales, etc.

 No one wants to deal with someone who just wants to come into their territory and spam their links, especially if you’re a newbie.

 How in the hell would you feel if someone came into your circle and did that.
 Not a good impression right?

 OK, so don’t do it to them.
 Just slow down, relax and help people out and the traffic will start to come like bees to honey.

 An easy way to jump into a forum and build a positive image is to simply introduce yourself, not promote, just a basic introduction.
 It’s ok to tell people what you do but just don’t sound promotional.

 And then from there just start answering some questions, particularly ones that’s relevant to your niche.